markcerqueira/markcerqueira.github.com/_posts/2016-04-10-acing-technical-interviews.md

 Technical interviews are a pain.
 But here’s a 2-step plan to ace them:

-1. **Pick Java as your programming language de jour.**
+1. **Pick Java as your programming language du jour.**
 2. **Use [LinkedHashMaps][1].**

 The HashMap is great and usually the go-to data structure during an interview.
-But an interviewer who’s a jerk will always try to unnecessarily put the HashMap.
+But an interviewer who’s a jerk will always try to unnecessarily put down the HashMap.
 Here’s how that conversation might go:

 **Interviewer:** HashMap, eh?
 But what if you want to keep the map to a certain size by removing the oldest entry when you hit the size limit?